DanMeakin/ratebeer/README.md

 RateBeer is a scraper for RateBeer.com.
 At present, the library can be used to access data on beers, breweries, styles, countries and regions which are listed at RateBeer.com.

-This library has been influenced by the [https://github.com/alilja/ratebeer](great Python RateBeer scraper by ajila).
+This library has been influenced by the [great Python RateBeer scraper by ajila](https://github.com/alilja/ratebeer).

 ## Usage